Drug and Alcohol Rehab in Essex

 - Family therapy

-- Cognitive behavioural therapy
+- Dialectical behavioural therapy (DBT)

-- Dialectical behavioural therapy
+- Drama therapy

 Most rehab facilities do not want visitors, particularly family and friends, in the early stages of treatment.
 The reasons are many, but mostly it is because these relationships can be a trigger for the patient.